 Europe-Africa partnership spearheads development of next-generation antimalarial drug.

 We aim to extend our contribution to areas beyond treatment.
 In Nigeria, we are working with partners to strengthen access to diagnosis and treatment at patent and proprietary medicine vendor (PPMV) shops for children under age 5 with malaria.
 We expect to expand to additional countries in Sub-Saharan Africa in the coming years.

 In India, under the umbrella of the Novartis Healthy Family program (Arogya Parivar), we started a malaria screening campaign in Odisha state, a highly endemic area that bears almost a quarter of the country’s malaria burden.
 Patients diagnosed with malaria receive a prescription and are advised to visit the nearest government health clinic for treatment and follow-up.
 We also provided education at Healthy Family health camps on the higher risk of malaria transmission during monsoon periods.

 Local insights and learnings are key to accelerating progress

-In 2018 and 2019, in order to bring voices from local malaria experts – from government, the research community and NGOs – in the global debate, we commissioned an opinion research in sub-Saharan and Central Africa, and in five countries in South and Southeast Asia on progress and challenges toward the 2030 malaria elimination goals.
+In order to bring voices from local malaria experts – from government, the research community and NGOs – in the global debate, we commissioned an opinion research in sub-Saharan and Central Africa, and in five countries in South and Southeast Asia on progress and challenges toward the 2030 malaria elimination goals.
 Despite differences, the MalaFA (Malaria Futures for Africa/Asia) reports identify common challenges such as the need for increased domestic financing; training new cohorts of healthcare workers in malaria care; and continued investment in R&D to effectively fight insecticide and ACT resistance.